ray-project/ray/doc/source/workflows/events.rst

             await asyncio.sleep(timestamp - time.time())

-The `event_checkpointed` routine can be overridden to support systems with exactly once delivery semantics which typically follow a pattern of:
+The `event_checkpointed` routine can be overridden to support systems with exactly-once delivery semantics which typically follows a pattern of:

-1. Wait for event.
+1. Wait for an event.
-2. Process event.
+2. Process the event.
-3. Commit event.
+3. Commit the event.

 After the workflow finishes checkpointing the event, the event listener will be invoked and can free the event.
 For example, to guarantee that events are consumed from a `kafkaesque<https://docs.confluent.io/clients-confluent-kafka-python/current/overview.html#synchronous-commits>`  queue: